flowstatedev/ciq-runpower/README.md

-# Run Power for Garmin Connect IQ
+# Run Power for Garmin

 A data field app for Garmin Connect IQ watches that gives you Power in run mode.